silverstripe/silverstripe-elemental/README.md

 By default elements can be edited in the CMS using an inline form where all your elements appear together.
 For elements that are more complex you can disable the in-line edit form by setting `private static $inline_editable = false` in your element class.
 A `GridFieldDetailForm` will be used to edit blocks that are not in-line editable.
+The default is that all elements are in-line editable.

 ### Defining your own HTML